Pseudomonas syringae

 Pseudomonas syringae pathogenesis is dependent on effector proteins secreted into the plant cell by the bacterial type III secretion system.
-Nearly 60 different type III effector families encoded by hop genes have been identified in P. syringae.
+70 different type III effector families encoded by hop genes have been identified in P. syringae.
 Type III effectors contribute to pathogenesis chiefly through their role in suppressing plant defense.
 Owing to early availability of the genome sequence for three P. syringae strains and the ability of selected strains to cause disease on well-characterized host plants, including Arabidopsis thaliana, Nicotiana benthamiana, and the tomato, P. syringae has come to represent an important model system for experimental characterization of the molecular dynamics of plant-pathogen interactions.